davisvarkey/ai-integrated/machine-learning/supervised/regression/linear-regression/README.md

 ## Linear Regression

+Linear regression is a common statistical method, which has been adopted in machine learning and enhanced with many new methods for fitting the line and measuring error.
+Simply put, regression refers to prediction of a numeric target.
+Linear regression is still a good choice when you want a simple model for a basic predictive task.
+Linear regression also tends to work well on high-dimensional, sparse data sets lacking complexity

 The classic regression problem involves a single independent variable and a dependent variable.
 This is called simple regression.
 This component supports simple regression.

 Multiple linear regression involves two or more independent variables that contribute to a single dependent variable.
 Problems in which multiple inputs are used to predict a single numeric outcome are also called multivariate linear regression.